~jprotopopov/kefir

 It is also advised to run basic test suite:

-LC_ALL=C.UTF-8 make test all OPT=-O3 -j$(nproc) # Linux
+make test all # Linux glibc

-gmake test all PLATFORM=freebsd OPT=-O3 CC=clang # FreeBSD
+gmake test all CC=clang # FreeBSD

-gmake test all CC=clang AS=gas PLATFORM=openbsd OPT=-O3 # OpenBSD
+gmake test all CC=clang AS=gas # OpenBSD

-gmake test all CC=gcc AS=gas PLATFORM=netbsd OPT=-O3 # NetBSD
+gmake test all CC=gcc AS=gas # NetBSD

 #Web playground